rwy0717/CMake/Help/command/install.rst

-For non-DLL platforms shared libraries are treated as ``LIBRARY`` targets, except that those marked with the ``FRAMEWORK`` property are treated as ``FRAMEWORK`` targets on OS X.  For DLL platforms the DLL part of a shared library is treated as a ``RUNTIME`` target and the corresponding import library is treated as an ``ARCHIVE`` target.
+For non-DLL platforms shared libraries are treated as ``LIBRARY`` targets, except that those marked with the ``FRAMEWORK`` property are treated as ``FRAMEWORK`` targets on OS X.  For DLL platforms the DLL part of the shared library is treated as a ``RUNTIME`` target on Windows and as a ``LIBRARY`` target on z/OS.
+The corresponding import library for DLL platforms is treated as an ``ARCHIVE`` target.
-All Windows-based systems including Cygwin are DLL platforms.
 The ``ARCHIVE``, ``LIBRARY``, ``RUNTIME``, and ``FRAMEWORK`` arguments change the type of target to which the subsequent properties apply.
 If none is given the installation properties apply to all target types.
 If only one is given then only targets of that type will be installed (which can be used to install just a DLL or just an import library).

 The ``PRIVATE_HEADER``, ``PUBLIC_HEADER``, and ``RESOURCE`` arguments
 cause subsequent properties to be applied to installing a ``FRAMEWORK``